Ignite-Laboratories/Enigmaneering/enigma5/E5 - Quorum Computation.md

 Yes, you just read that right - dialectic behavioral therapy _for computers._  As bizarre as that sounds, I promise it will make sense as we continue, for now let's start with the most _basic_ connection between therapeutic practices and effective computed actions: the _what_ skills!
 These typically are considered as three distinct steps performed in a loop called ODP.
-First, you must _Observe_ what is happening - then _Describe_ (or identify) it - and finally _Participate_.
+First, you must _Observe_ what is happening - then _Describe_ what it is - and finally decide what you should do to _participate_.
 Observe, describe, participate, repeat - four distinct steps that I hope to prove are the foundation of _all_ forms of intelligence.

 What I'd like you to understand the most is that your mind must _let_ time pass in order to build enough _context_ for it to describe its own observations before formulating a participatory reaction, and then looping.
 If